AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md

             sudo vi /etc/fstab
             ```

-        3. Enter i to enter the editing mode:
+        3. Press the I key to enter the edit mode.
         4. Write the information of the new partition to /etc/fstab.
-Change the UUID value to the value you obtained in Step i.
+Change the UUID value to the value that you obtained in Step i.

             ```
             UUID=05779a4e-f04f-4eca-97ac-57fd1fda**** /mnt ext4 defaults 0 0
             ```

-        5. Press the Esc key, enter :wq, and then press the Enter key to save your changes and exit the editing mode.
+        5. Press the Esc key, enter :wq, and then press the Enter key to save your changes and exit the edit mode.
 3. View the information of the new partition in /etc/fstab.

     Run the following command: